Your right to complain

 What can I do?

-It is important to let ABC know that you are unhappy and to give us the chance to put things right.
+It is important to let ECC know that you are unhappy and to give us the chance to put things right.
 Don’t be afraid to ask to speak to a manager – she or he might be able to sort out the problem straight away.
 Otherwise, move to the more formal process.

 Making a formal complaint